Contemplating today's Gospel

 At this the Jews answered and said to him, “What sign can you show us for doing this?”
 Jesus answered and said to them, “Destroy this temple and in three days I will raise it up.”
 The Jews said, “This temple has been under construction for forty-six years, and you will raise it up in three days?”
 But he was speaking about the temple of his body.
 Therefore, when he was raised from the dead, his disciples remembered that he had said this, and they came to believe the scripture and the word Jesus had spoken.

 While he was in Jerusalem for the feast of Passover, many began to believe in his name when they saw the signs he was doing.
 But Jesus would not trust himself to them because he knew them all, and did not need anyone to testify about human nature.
-He himself understood it well
+He himself understood it well.

-«Stop making my Father’s house a marketplace»
+“Stop making my Father’s house a marketplace!”

 Fr.
-Lluís RAVENTÓS i Artés (Tarragona, Spain)Today, when Easter is approaching, some unusual event has happened at the Temple.
-Jesus has driven the merchants and their animals out of the Temple court, has knocked over the tables of the money-changers and has ordered the people selling doves “Take these out of here, and stop making my Father’s house a marketplace.”
-(Jn 2:16).
-And while the oxen and the sheep were stampeding across the esplanade, the disciples discovered a new aspect of Jesus’ soul: the zeal for his Father's House, the zeal for God's Temple.
+Lluís RAVENTÓS i Artés (Tarragona, Spain)Today, as Easter approaches, an unusual event has occurred in the temple.
+Jesus has driven out the merchants' cattle, overturned the tables of the money changers, and said to the dove sellers, " Take these out of here, and stop making my Father’s house a marketplace" (Jn 2:16).
+And while the oxen and sheep scattered through the courtyard, the disciples discovered a new aspect of Jesus's personality: the zeal for His Father's house, the zeal for the temple of God.

 Gospel and commentary video